 Art in the Park Group

-Our new monthly Art in the Park group continues with local artist Katy Fattuhi on Thursday, 23rd September.
-Hopefully the weather will be kinder to us for our second meeting!
+Our new monthly Art in the Park group continues with local artist Katy Fattuhi on Thursday, 21st October.

 The sessions are free, but you do need to book a place: